Maluuba/nlg-eval/README.md

 Then run:

     # Install the Python dependencies.
+    # It may take a while to run because it's downloading some files.
+You can instead run `pip install -v -e .` to see more details.
     pip install -e .

     # Download required data files.
     nlg-eval --setup

-It may take awhile to run because it's downloading some files.
-You can run that command with `-v` to see more details.

 ## Usage ##
 Once setup has completed, the metrics can be evaluated with a Python API or in the command line.